The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 4. Get proactive to drive new corporate customers

-Restaurant SEO helps you capture people who are already searching for catering.
-But proactive outreach lets you reach businesses that aren't actively looking yet—they might not even realize they need you.
+Restaurant SEO helps you capture people already searching for catering.
+Proactive outreach lets you reach businesses that aren't actively looking yet; they might not even realize they need you.

 This is about targeted, direct contact.
-These tactics work because you're reaching corporate clients where they are, not waiting for them to find you.
+You're reaching corporate clients where they are, not waiting for them to find you.

 The "Sponsored Lunch" strategy